 Or send us an enquiry below:

-A redundancy occurs where an employee’s job is no longer required for the business.
-In some circumstances, this is because a new technology fulfils the job obligations, the business is relocating or closing down, or the employee’s job may be divided up and then transferred to various other employees.
-The result is that the employee, who no longer has any work to do, may have their employment terminated.
+A redundancy occurs when an employee’s job is no longer required for the business.
+There are many reasons why a redundancy may occur.
+Some examples include: New technology fulfilling the job obligations or the business relocating or closing down.
+The result from any of these scenarios is that the employee, who no longer has any work to do, may have their employment terminated.

 |At least one year but under two years||Four|